The Know, a daily YouTube show presenting news across pop culture, primarily focused on video games.

 Geoff and Jack talking over the title card, telling each other not to talk over the title card.

 Spotlight-Stealing Squad: The guys from Achievement Hunter, owing to the Let's Plays becoming a huge chunk of Rooster Teeth's content.
 It reaches the point where some watchers of the Let's Plays not knowing who Burnie, Gus, etc. even are.
-It even got to the point that the division needed its own character page because of how much they dominated their parent company's character page.
+It even got to the point that the division needed its own character and YMMV pages because of how much they dominated their parent company's page.

 Stealth Pun: The name of the company is one on "Cockbite".